opendocsg/opendoc-supreme-court-practice-directions/PART-07-Fixing-Of-Matters-For-Hearing.md

 # PART VII: FIXING OF MATTERS FOR HEARING
-&nsbp;
+&nbsp;

-64\.
+: 64\.
 Waiting time for the hearing of matters

-65\.
-Requesting a hearing date through the Electronic Filing Service
+: 65\.
+Requesting a hearing date through the Electronic Filing Service : 66\.

-66\.
 Fixing of hearing dates

-67\.
-Adjournment or vacation of trial dates and part-heard cases
+: 67\.
+Adjournment or vacation of trial dates and part-heard cases : 68\.

-68\.
 Adjournment or vacation of hearings other than trials

 ## 64\.
 Waiting time for the hearing of matters